 Charlotte's vision to be a more equitable city for all requires mitigation of environmental impacts across the City, especially in areas where populations are vulnerable to displacement.
 Environmental Justice seeks to minimize effects of environmental impacts or hazards that arise from geographic or procedural inequities.
-These inequities include a development pattern that concentrate undesirable or unhealthy land uses in certain areas, the placement of desirable public amenities outside of disadvantaged communities, and limited or non-existing political influence among certain demographic groups.
+These inequities include a development pattern that concentrate undesirable or land uses in certain areas and the placement of desirable public amenities outside of disadvantaged communities.

-The Equitable Growth Framework, adopted within the Comprehensive Plan, measures environmental justice using five measures: tree canopy, impervious surface, proximity to heavy industrial uses, proximity to major transportation infrastructure, and floodplain.
+The Equitable Growth Framework, adopted within the Comprehensive Plan, rates environmental justice using five measures: tree canopy, impervious surface, proximity to heavy industrial uses, proximity to major transportation infrastructure, and floodplain.
 It measures residents vulnerable to displacement using four measures: poverty rate, educational attainment, race, and age.
 The composite Environmental Justice and Vulnerability to Displacement scores (per grid cell) can been seen in Map 7.

-The East Inner's average score1 for Environmental Justice is 4, this is below the City's goal of 5.
+The East Inner's average score for Environmental Justice is 4, this is below the City's goal of 5.
 Therefore, reducing environmental impacts is a priority for this plan area.
-A portion of the geography is within the Vulnerability to Displacement Overlay.
+The geography is within the Vulnerability to Displacement Overlay.

-1 Calculated using the Environmental Justice methodology in Appendix E.
+Calculated using the Environmental Justice methodology in Appendix E.